DaveParillo/intermediate-cpp/docs/_sources/class-I-intro/constructors.rst.txt

 Invariants represent things that must hold true for your class to be valid.

 Let say we need to prevent ``Talk`` from allowing zero length strings in the member ``text_``.
-Currently, since everything is public, there is no way to prevent that, but it is easily fixed:
+Currently, since everything is public, but it is easily fixed:

 .. tabbed:: ex4